Is Iodine Safe for Women with Underactive Thyroid or Hashimoto’s?

 - Focus on food-first iodine: seafood, eggs, moderate dairy if tolerated

-- Avoid seaweed supplements and iodine drops unless clinically indicated
+- Avoid seaweed supplements and iodine drops: unless clinically indicated

 - Check all labels: including multivitamins and thyroid support supplements